sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 Statically compiled schemas are Protocol Buffers' primary optimization lever.
 By compiling `.proto` definitions into concrete, statically typed Go structures at build time, the Go Protobuf compiler generates highly optimized serialization and deserialization routines.

-When you lack the schema at build time, things get complicated.
-Pipelines handling dynamic message descriptors at runtime (such as message registries, API event gateways, dynamic proxies, or developer tools) cannot rely on code generation.
+Without a known schema at build time, this optimization pipeline breaks down.
+Pipelines handling dynamic message descriptors at runtime (message registries, API event gateways, dynamic proxies, developer tools) cannot rely on code generation.
 They need to load schema descriptors on the fly and parse incoming binary payloads dynamically.

 Historically, this required Go's native reflection-based package, [`dynamicpb`](https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb).
 Standard `dynamicpb` is notoriously slow and allocation-heavy.

-This post examines why reflection hurts dynamic parsing, how Buf's [`hyperpb`](https://github.com/bufbuild/hyperpb) bypasses reflection using table-driven bytecode compilation, and the real-world impact of switching [FauxRPC](https://fauxrpc.com) to use `hyperpb`.
+Here is a look at why reflection hurts dynamic parsing, how Buf's [`hyperpb`](https://github.com/bufbuild/hyperpb) bypasses it using table-driven bytecode compilation, and the real-world impact of switching [FauxRPC](https://fauxrpc.com) to use `hyperpb`.

 ---